9series-flutter/hive-db-flutter-poc/README.md

 ## Plugins

-ProBook is currently extended with the following plugins.
+It is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.

 | Plugin       | README                    |
 |--------------|---------------------------|